-- Advising a French engineering company in managing disputes arising out of its construction projects in the United States.
+- Advised a French engineering company in managing disputes arising out of its construction projects in the United States.

 - Represented a multinational telecommunications group in an ICSID arbitration against the Government of Iraq concerning claims arising out of a wireless telecommunications project.*

 - Represented a Swiss financial institution in a commercial arbitration dispute arising out of unpaid corporate bonds.*